-Update: February 2019: No immediate prison services
+Update: February 2019: No immediate prison sentences

 The Stansted 15 are a group of anti-deportation protesters who blocked a UK government deportation flight at Stansted Airport last year to make the links clearer between climate change, colonialism, homophobia and the border regime.
 In a world of the IPCC’s current forecast of 3 degrees C plus, innocent climate breakdown refugees will face the power of the state to maintain borders.
 In the UK and many other countries, that “hostile environment” has already begun.

 The Stansted 15 were sentenced on 6th Feb’19 by a Crown Court judge.
 They avoided immediate prison sentences, with 3 given suspended sentences and 12 given Community Service Orders.
 The jury found all fifteen defendants guilty of “intentional disruption of services and endangerment at an aerodrome” under the 1990 Aviation and Maritime Security Act – a controversial use of terror-related law.
 This outrageous verdict attempts to suggest there is a link between non-violent protest and terrorism.
 There seems to be no doubt that it is the UK goverment’s Home Office that is guilty of terrorising.